Work That Requires a Permit from Conservation

 Erosion & Sedimentation Control Permit

-An erosion and sedimentation control permit is required for any land disturbance equal to or greater than 10,000 square feet of land, regardless of whether the activity is proposed in or near wetlands or not.
+An erosion and sedimentation control permit is required for any land disturbance equal to or greater than 5,000 square feet of land or adding additional impervious surface totalling 5% or more of the lot, regardless of whether the activity is proposed in or near wetlands or not.
 Land disturbing activities include, but are not limited to:

 Whether residential, commercial, or governmental, any work under Conservation jurisdiction must be reviewed and approved by the Conservation Commission prior to commencement of the project.
 When in doubt, please call the Conservation Department.
 We would be happy to review your project to determine if a Conservation Commission filing is required.